Last updated on April 27th, 2021

 My back ends up tweaked roughly every 6 months.
 I’m unable to sit (very painful) and must spend as much time as possible lying on the floor.
 So as I write this, I am lying on my living room floor propped up on my elbows in front of my laptop.

 Normally after a few days I start getting back to normal, but this time around it’s lingering a lot longer than I wish it to.
 Since being back from Mexico I’ve seen my chiropractor twice, which included deep tissue massage, acupuncture and adjustments.

 With the Spartan Ultra Beast now less than 6 weeks away, the timing couldn’t be worse.
 I missed the last two weeks of running and strength training and I know I can’t sit around doing nothing, so I’ve made some adjustments to my plan.

 I’ve abandoned the Run Keeper running plan I was following, since the major increase in mileage is what got me hurt in the first place and I’ve created a new schedule that will be much lower impact.
 I’ll be focusing a lot more on zone 2 training to build my aerobic base, which I’ve greatly neglected.

 Training zones range from 0 (sedentary) to 5-6 (nearing maximum intensity).
-Most people spend a lot of their time in zone 0 and then spend small periods of time trying to go all out in zone 3-6, neglecting zone 1 and 2.
+Most people spend a lot of their time in zone 0 and then spend small periods of time trying to go all out in zone 3-6, neglecting zone 1 and zone 2.